 Ear-cushion & Fit.
 The GS1000e’s are Circumaural (Around the ear), and use the G-cushion, while the PS500e’s are Supra-aural (On-ear), and use the L-cushion.
 I like both, but if I had to choose I would select the G-cushion.
 It’s nice and spacious, and with the 1000e on I can barely tell I’m wearing anything!
 It’s like going commando but not. 😛

 Materials & Color.
-The PS500e’s are made of polymer, plastic, and foam.
-The GS1000e’s are comprised of leather, mahogany, and foam.
+The PS500e’s are made of leather for the headband, metal alloy/mahogany hybrid enclosures, and a powder coated aluminum housing, and foam padding.
+The GS1000e’s are comprised of a leather headband, a larger mahogany housing, and foam padding.
 Because of that, the 500e’s are silver and black while the 1000e’s are wood colored and black.

 Frequency Response.
 The GS1000e’s go from 8 – 35kHz, while the PS500e’s go from 14 – 29kHz.